flutter/flutter/specs/markup.md

 The following elements are implicitly registered by default, even if you haven't imported anything.
-You can get to their constructors if you import sky:core (basically, sky:core is always imported by defaul;
+You can get to their constructors if you import dart:sky (basically, dart:sky is always imported by defaul;
 it's the runtime library).
 None of these elements have shadow trees.

 ``<import src="foo.sky">``